xE1H/libmodal/README.md

 Modal client libraries for JavaScript and Go.

 This repository provides lightweight alternatives to the [Modal Python Library](https://github.com/modal-labs/modal-client).
-They let you start sandboxes, read or edit volumes, and manage containers.
-However, they don't support running Modal Apps / Functions — those still need to be written in Python!
+They let you start sandboxes (secure VMs), call Modal Functions, read or edit Volumes, and manage containers.
+However, they don't support deploying Modal Functions — those still need to be written in Python!

+These client libraries support different languages, but they all have the same features and API, so you can use Modal from any project.

-## JavaScript
+## JavaScript (`modal-js/`)

 Install this in any server-side Node.js / Deno / Bun project.